tensortask/ttp/README.md

 * Tensor Dimensions (dimensionality of the given tensor)
 * Tensor Contents (raw bytes using C-standard for packing a multidim array)

+## gRPC Support
+TTP is defined with protocol buffers which means they directly support gRPC.
+Simply import the TTP definitions within your service definition.

 ## JSON Support
 Protocol Buffers automatically maps to JSON and vice versa.
 Examples of standard and extended JSON tensors transports are on the way!